In Intish, all nouns can end in s.

 It be something to keep ourselfs warm in winter. (pronoun – Projects)

 Two mans be standing near the table.
-(At the Pub)
+(At the Hotel)

 Excuse me, gentlemans, would you like to join us?
-(At the Pub)
+(At the Hotel)

 • If the noun end in ch as in match, j, single stressed o, s, sh, x, or z, then es be added:

 At home, I have one dog, two cats, four birds, and many fishes in a big tank.
-(Pets)
+(The Dog in the Park)

 • Except in names, if the noun end in y after a consonant, the y change to i and es be added.
 (In standard English, there are very few exceptions to this.)